Stuwert/save-state/README.md

 - The game should have arbitrary start conditions.
 It should be able to accept multiple different potential draughts starting positions
 -

-## Technologies

--

 ## TODO:

-1. Set up tests for the components
+- [] Set up tests for components
+    - [] Figure out which test set up this uses
+    - [] Figure out how to validate that stuff exists in the component
+    - [] Write some tests
-2. Set up tests for the game states
+- [x] Set up tests for the game states
-3.
+    - [x] Figure out how the state machine set up works
+    - [x] Get test functioning for drought tile
+    - [] get test functioning for parent game state
+- [] The game should display the current players turn
+- [] After one player takes their turn the game state should change whose turn it is
+- [] X-state machine should use types

 ## Available Scripts